HemalKavaiya/FHE/README.md

 ## Used [Pyfhel](https://github.com/ibarrond/Pyfhel) library in python

 which includes
-1) **BFV** Scheme which is more suited for arithmetic on integers and decrpt the exact result
+1) **BFV** Scheme which is more suited for arithmetic on integers and decrypt the exact result
 2) **CKKS** Scheme which is more suited for arithmetic on real numbers and give approximate close result. and it also provides bootstrapping for CKKS.